NibiruChain/nibiru/x/spot/spec/04_client.md

 # CLI

-A user can query and interact with the `dex` module using the CLI.
+A user can query and interact with the `spot` module using the CLI.

 ## Query

-The `query` commands allow users to query `dex` state.
+The `query` commands allow users to query `spot` state.

 ```bash
 nibid query spot --help